apache/arrow/docs/source/cpp/flight.rst

 Creating and closing clients requires setup and teardown on the client and server side which can take away from actually handling RPCs.
 Reuse clients whenever possible to avoid this.
-Note that clients are thread-safe.
+Note that clients are thread-safe, so a single client can be shared across multiple threads.

 Don’t round-robin load balance
 ------------------------------